 LPG, unlike acetylene, is not shock sensitive and it can be used at full cylinder pressure.
 Like acetylene, LPG gases have gas withdrawal limits.
-However, the limits are a multitude higher especially when comparing British Thermal Units (BTUs) output.
+However, the limits are a multitude higher especially when comparing kilowatts (kW) output.
 Acetylene is lighter than air allowing it to dissipate more rapidly to a non-explosive limit in air when leaking.
 LPG molecules are generally heavier than air and have a propensity to accumulate in low spots like mine shafts and boat hulls, forming flammable air-fuel mixtures.
-LPG cylinders are of thin wall steel construction and are hollow..
+LPG cylinders are of thin wall steel construction and are hollow.
 They can be damaged but unless the damage results in a leak, they do not present the same dented cylinder safety issues that exist with acetylene cylinders.
 When in use, LPG cylinder valves are to be opened all the way to the top.
-The valve is equipped with a pressure relief safety that will reset itself once the excess pressure is vented to the atmosphere.
+The valve is equipped with a second seat to help prevent leaks.
+The valve is also equipped with a pressure relief safety that will reset itself once the excess pressure is vented to the atmosphere.
+See Figure 9.